Jail for former West Yorkshire PC who let wife take blame for speeding

 The Leeds-based officer, who has since resigned from West Yorkshire Police, and his wife, who also left her civilian post, pleaded guilty to two offences of perverting the course of justice at a court hearing last November.

-Passing sentence, Judge Jonathan Rose told the pair: "You thought you could get away with it and thought that people who stand in the dock for these offences were people who were not like you.
+Passing sentence on Wednesday, Judge Jonathan Rose told the pair: "You thought you could get away with it and thought that people who stand in the dock for these offences were people who were not like you.
 You are wrong."

 The judge said he "could not in all conscience" send Lisa Hinchliffe to jail because of the "significant harmful impact" it would have on their two children and gave her a four-month jail term, suspended for two years.

-Bradford Crown Court was told Mark Hinchliffe, who was a safer schools officer for West Yorkshire Police at the time, had worked for the force for 18 years and had an impeccable record.
+Bradford Crown Court was told Mr Hinchliffe, who was a safer schools officer for West Yorkshire Police at the time, had worked for the force for 18 years and had an impeccable record.

 Prosecutor Richard Walters described how he was caught on camera speeding in Morley while driving the couple's VW Passat and Renault Megane vehicles at 37mph and 36mph on the same 30mph road in April and June.